jamesrwyatt2/jamesrwyatt2/README.md

  👋 Hi there, I’m James!!
 - 🌱 I’m currently learning Java and Spring and going through a coding BootCamp!
 - 👀 I’m interested in Web Development and want to learn more about App Development
-- 💞️ I have worked on Python, Django, Flask.
+- 💞️ I have worked on Python, Django, Flask, Java, Spring, MySQL.
 - ✨ My Main Project I am building a Security Management Web App, more info to come soon!
 - 📫 How to reach me jamesrwyatt35@gmail.com
 - 🌠Fun Fact: I served in the Army for 7 years as a Medic!